Part-time work

 On-campus opportunities

-The University offers lots of part-time and casual employment opportunities for current students which are advertised on the University's bespoke careers portal, Handshake.
+The University offers lots of part-time and casual employment opportunities for current students which are advertised on the University's bespoke careers portal, My Career Portal.
 Whether you are interested in working in retail, catering or in a professional role within the University, there are plenty of opportunities to choose from including:

-• University of Hertfordshire Casual - The University has a range of temporary work available across both campuses for students who want flexible work carrying out administrative or IT roles.
+- University of Hertfordshire casual - we have a range of temporary work available on campus for students who want flexible work carrying out administrative or IT roles.

-Some students choose to become BAME Student Advocates due to their commitment to equality, diversity and inclusivity.
-BAME Student Advocates carry out a number of roles including reviewing teaching materials and reading lists to enhance inclusivity, facilitating focus groups with BAME students and representing BAME student voices, promoting race equality and challenging assumptions.
-The flexible working hours and involvement in University wide projects, enables great leadership development and team working opportunities.
+Some students choose to become Race Equity Student Advocates due to their commitment to equality, diversity and inclusivity.
+Student Advocates carry out a number of roles including reviewing teaching materials and reading lists to enhance inclusivity, facilitating focus groups with students from diverse ethnic backgrounds and promoting race equity across all aspects of the student journey through university.
+The flexible working hours and involvement in university wide projects, enables great leadership development and team working opportunities.
 Roles are advertised during the academic year on-campus.

 Off-campus opportunities